Japan Summer Trip. Day 2: Osaka

 The door itself shows how fortified the castle is

-The second gate called Tamon-Yagura Gate.
+The second gate is called Tamon-Yagura Gate.

 The Nishinomura Garden Entrance

-The fortress quite adventurous to climb, anyone?
+The fortress is quite adventurous to climb, anyone?

 Perigi buta?